Vitin-19/Vitor_APISwingJava/README.md

 # Vitor_APISwingJava

 This respository is a school activity to learn how to build GUI applications with Java.
 It's a simple desktop register app.
-You just need to fill the fields with your name, e-mail, age and gender and after click in "Cadastrar" to register. <B>NOTE: All of that information will not be storaged in a database because it is just a prototype.</B>
+You just need to fill the fields with your name, e-mail, age and gender and after, click in "Cadastrar" to register. <B>NOTE: All of that information will not be storaged in a database because it is just a prototype.</B>

 # Technologies